ramyrams/SoftwareEngineering/SoftwareArchitecture/RESTAPI/Rulesheet.md

 ## JavaScript Clients
 * Rule: JSONP should be supported to provide multi-origin read access from JavaScript
 * Rule: CORS should be supported to provide multi-origin read/write access from JavaScript

+Notes from the my favorite book REST API by Mark Masse